Zen7-Labs/Zen7-Console-Demo/README.md

 ## Project Overview

 Shopping Agent is an intelligent shopping assistant system built on Google ADK (Agent Development Kit).
-This project demonstrates how to integrate multiple services together, including A2A (Agent-to-Agent) communication, MCP (Model Context Protocol) client, and FastAPI services, to create a complete shopping and payment workflow.
+This demo project showcases the integration of multiple services—including A2A (Agent-to-Agent) communication, MCP (Model Context Protocol) client deliver a complete end-to-end shopping and payment workflow.

 ## System Architecture